 So, you don’t have time to take a big international trip but you still want to get away.
 Well, Mexico can be a great option!
 There are two popular ways to visit Mexico: taking a cruise or booking an all-inclusive resort.
 Below, you’ll find a quick overview of both options to help you make an informed vacation decision.

-CRUISES: One of the best ways to see Mexico is a taking cruise.
+One of the best ways to see Mexico is a taking cruise.
 You can choose a 3-day cruise that visits one city, a 5-day cruise that visits 2 or more, or a 7 day that visits 3 or more.
 You can book a cruise out of Los Angeles, Houston, New Orleans, Orlando or Miami, to name a few.

-The good thing about cruises is that all of your food is included with your room so you don’t have to worry about every meal.
+The good thing about cruises is that all of your food is included in your room charge so you don’t have to worry about every meal.
 The bad thing about cruises is that drink packages that include alcohol can run $25/pp per day (don’t think you can purchase one and use it for two people – they know that trick).
 If you’re not a big drinker, no worries but if ya like to drink, like me, it sucks!
 However, the price of the cruise does include tea and lemonade (Arnold Palmer!) along with all the tap water you can drink – soft drinks are not included but you can purchase a package much like the alcohol package but less expensive.

 While “cruising” can be affordable, there are many hidden costs such as the drink packages and special restaurant visits.
 Don’t forget excursions for those days you’re in port, that’s one way to blow your budget in an afternoon.
 You’ll most likely have anywhere from 5 to 10 hours in each port so you have to think about where you’re going to spend the day.
 Want to hang at the beach?
 Well, you’ll have to find one that’s public and take your towels/umbrellas/sunblock.
 Or, do you want to jet ski, whale watch, take a wine tour or any number of tours?
 Tours can be fun but they can also cost big bucks.

-ALL-INCLUSIVE: Another option for a short vacation in Mexico is an all-inclusive resort.
+Another option for a short vacation in Mexico is an all-inclusive resort.
 Yes, a resort like this can cost more than a cruise but all of your food and drinks (including booze-which isn’t included on a cruise) are included in the cost.
 So, you know exactly how much you’re going to spend on your trip before you even step on the plane.
 I like the all-inclusive option because I don’t like worrying about how much we’re spending on drinks or meals.
 Those two things can break your budget on most vacations.

 When we arrive at an all-inclusive resort, the first thing I do is grab a drink, unpack and put my purse in the safe because I know I don’t need it.
 However, it’s a good idea to hit the bank before you leave home and get $50-$100 in one dollar bills.
 I use this money for tips for the bartenders and maid service (it’s not required but it doesn’t hurt to take care of the people who take care of you!).
 Also, you should bring at least $100 cash for buying trinkets and souvenirs on the beach or in town.